The translation of this document is outdated.

 development plan, the territorial planning draft and the draft

-budget, as well as the preparation of the economic and annual
+budget, and also the preparation of the economic and annual

 public reports;